Interfacing with Sony's VGP-XL1B Media Changer

 As you can see in the picture there are 8 wires between the two boards.
 I purchased a Digilent Digital Discovery logic analyzer to determine what the purpose of these are.
 I wanted to figure out how the FireWire controller communicates with the media changer board.
 Turns out it is just a TTL serial at 38400 baud.
 I put on a TTL to RS-232 converter and I was in business.

 Unfortunately I didn't capture a picture of the setup.
 However, I did take notes.
 I used the mtx tool to drive the changer and HTerm to capture the serial communication.
-I took two screen captures of the communication from the OXFW911 to the IA188ES.
-Screenshot 1 and Screenshot 2.

 The protocol is fairly simple.
 SCSI requests are sent from OXFW911 to 188ES with a custom header, SCSI CDB, and checksum.
 Displayed in hex: